SensorAnalyticsAus/OCD---OpenCv-motion-Detector/README.md

 ## Troubleshooting
 Main reasons for program not working.
 * Incorrect camera url or camera is not working.
 Suggest testing camera url with VLC.
-* captured image filenames have no timestamp or do not match YYYYMMDD-HHMMSS format.
+* Captured image filenames either have no timestamp or their timestamp format does not match YYYYMMDD-HHMMSS format.
 * A python dependency is missing.
 * A program path is not correctly specified.